How to Become a Veterinary Assistant?

-Across the United States, you can begin your education for becoming a veterinary assistant by attending courses provided by community colleges, training centers, vocational schools and technical institutes.
-Also,online vet assist programs become more and more popular.
-Each program is designed by the institution and the curriculums may vary.
-Even so, the main concepts that are being taught are pretty much similar between institutions and will provide the necessary training for an individual to become a skillful veterinary assistant.
+Across the United States you can begin to become a veterinary assistant by attending courses provided by community colleges, training centers, vocational schools and technical institutes.
+In addition,online veterinary assistant programs are becoming more popular.
+Each program is designed by the institution and the curriculum may vary.
+However, the main concepts that are being taught are similar between institutions and will provide the necessary training to become a skilled veterinary assistant.

-Programs through training-on-the-job and externship and internship are available as well.
+Programs through training-on-the-job, externship, and internship are available as well.
 One can get a certificate for veterinary assistant through the National Association of Veterinary Technicians in America (NAVTA).
-NAVTA offers a couple of vet assistant programs and has an approved program distinction issued for about 35 other programs in the United States.
+NAVTA offers a couple of veterinary assistant programs and has an approved program distinction issued for about 35 other programs in the United States.
 This type of certification (Approved Veterinary Assistant) is recognized everywhere in the United States.

-The main difference between veterinary assistant programs and rest of veterinary fields is that the assistant program is a certificate program and not a degree program.
+The main difference between veterinary assistant programs and the rest of the veterinary realm is that the assistant program is a certificate program and not a degree program.

 What does a veterinary assistant do?

-On the more medical aspect, vet assistants prepare the examination and operating room and sanitize the necessary equipment for everyday work at the clinic.
-The interesting aspect is that the veterinary assistants are responsible for the dietary needs of some special pets.
+On the more medical aspect, veterinary assistants prepare the examination and operating room and sanitize the necessary equipment for everyday work at the clinic..
 They can be involved in the process and are trained to properly administer medication, calm animals, safely and properly restrain them and guarantee the safety of working personnel and the animals.
-It sure sounds intriguing and in a while, we will explain how to become a vet assistant.

 Characteristics of a great vet assistant

 Except for loving animals, veterinary assistants need to be physically endurable, especially when restraining strong animals.
-They also need to be patient, mature and emotionally stable, especially when encountering animals that have been abused, during putting animals to sleep and of course, when talking to some very challenging clients.
-Clients usually interact with the vet assistants first, therefore a good assistant has to know how to calm scared and stressed owners, and even know what to do and say in panicking situations.
+They also need to be patient, mature and emotionally stable, especially when encountering animals that have been abused or dealing with a client who has to put their beloved animal down.
+Clients usually interact with the veterinary assistants first, therefore a good assistant has to know how to calm emotional owners.
+You can read more about the Characteristics of a Successful Veterinarian.

-How much is the average vet assistant salary in the USA?
+How much is the average veterinary assistant salary in the USA?

 Other sources indicate that the annual salary for vet assistants was an approximate $29.000 in late 2016.
-Except for location and state, another factor is the type of industry where the vet assistants work, be it the health care industry or government agencies.
-Vet assistant job also includes work in pet shops with in-house clinics, some research facilities, shelters and animal rescue facilities.
+Except for location and state, another factor is whether the assistant works in the healthcare industry or government agencies.
+It can also include work in pet shops with in-house clinics, some research facilities, shelters and animal rescue facilities.

-Vet assistant salary compared to some other similar occupations is a bit lower.
-For example, veterinary assistant earns less than medical assistant (around $2000 less annually) and about $7000-8000 less than veterinary technicians per year.
+Vet assistant salaries compared to other similar occupations are lower.
+For example, a veterinary assistant earns less than a medical assistant (around $2000 less annually) and about $7000-8000 less than veterinary technicians per year.

-As we said before the profession has a significant rise in open working positions to the point that some states struggle to find enough certified and trained assistants to fill in the blanks.
+As mentioned before, the profession has a significant rise in open working positions to the point that some states struggle to find enough certified and trained assistants to fill in the blanks.
 The average growth rate of veterinary assistant jobs places exceeds the average with a projected 13% expansion rate in the next seven years.

 At the moment, there are around 80.000 vet assistant professionals across the United States.